Backgrounders/email-sidekiq-rails-4.2/README.md

 gem "launchy"
 ```

-Letter_Oppener allow us, in development, to simulate the process of sending the email by instead creating it as a temporary file.
-That way we avoid sending the actual an email over the network, which is messy and brittle to test.
+Letter_Oppener allows us, in development, to simulate the process of sending the email by creating it as a temporary file.
+That way we avoid sending the actual email over the network, which is messy and brittle to test.

 The Launchy gem automatically opens the created temp file in a browser window so the sending process becomes automatic and we have real time confirmation that the email was sent correctly.